 You submit your application for a mortgage on your dream home and a few days later your lender calls and says the loan has been approved.
-Before you crack open the champagne you should realize that the underwriting process does not actually finish until you sign the dotted line.
+Before you crack open the champagne, you should realize that the underwriting process does not actually finish until you sign on the dotted line.
 The lender makes the initial approval based upon the information you provided on your application.
 Consequently, a lot can go wrong between the approval and the closing date.
 Once the loan is approved, you'll have plenty of time to celebrate.